umd-lhcb/umd-lhcb.github.io/index.md

 ---
 layout: default
-title: UMD Flavor Changing and CP Violation group
+title: UMD Flavor Physics and CP Violation Group
 ---

 The research group on Flavor Physics and CP violation at University of Maryland